mandelsoft/documents/objectrelations/README.md

   name: ingres-dns-access
 ```

-The usagge context the access is granted is herby represented by the referenced role.
+The usage context the access is granted is herby represented by the referenced role.
 For ObjectRole those references must always be namespaces, because they have to be able to grant access to contexts outside the own namespace.

-This is very basic model similar to RBAC, let's call it OBAC (Object Based Access Control).
+This is a very basic model similar to RBAC, let's call it OBAC (Object Based Access Control).

 If later a new general authorization engine is used, it can also be fed by those rules.
 If conditions are possible the extension can be done similar to the extension done to RBAC (or an appropriate replacement).